Pattern Numbers A750 - A999

 A940 – Chelsea shape coffee cup and saucer, sugar, cream and coffee pot.
 As A616 Matlock with posie sprays, but no ivory ground and green ground band.
 A941 “Wentworth” in the Surrey shape.- Here shown as a Milk Jug together with a Swansea shape sugar and cream.
 A943 – Surrey Teaware as A941 but with the addition of a salmon ground on the outside of the cup.
 The centre of the saucer is left white.
 A945 “Ashby”.
 Burford shape soup and stand with litho posie centre.
 Rose painted and embossment traced in gold.

 A946 – “Princess” – Chelsea shape teaware presented to Princess Elizabeth on the 20th November 1947 by Derby Corporation on the occasion of her marriage to Lt.
 Philip Mountbatten.
 An old revived pattern which is helpful because it provides a date reference in the pattern list.
 A1370 is a green version of this pattern.
 A947 - All gold printed pattern in the Chelsea/Ely shape.
 The pattern is filled in by hand.
 Gold edge.
-A951 - Maroon ground, gadroon shape, here with a posie centre.
+A951 - Maroon ground, gadroon shape.
 Described as "A924 only no raised spot".
+Also shown is a variant with a posie centre.
 A952 – As 941 “Wentworth” but with the addition of a golden fawn ground.
 This example has a gold footline and centre.

 A956 – Gadroon shape soup and stand with maroon ground band.
 Alongside is a teacup and saucer in the cobalt version.
 A968 (see below) is the green band version.